MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallDynamicKeywordAddress.md

 ```

 ### -Id
-Specifies GUIDs of the dynamic keyword addresses to get.
+Specifies the GUIDs of the dynamic keyword addresses to get.

 ```yaml
 Type: String[]